-North London Central Mosque Trust v Policy Exchange & Anr (2009) – Counsel for the defendant in an action was successfully struck out on the grounds that the claimant lacked requisite legal capacity to maintain a claim for libel.
+North London Central Mosque Trust v Policy Exchange & Anr (2009) – Counsel for Policy Exchange in an action was successfully struck out on the grounds that the claimant lacked requisite legal capacity to maintain a claim for libel.

-Taranissi v BBC (2009) – Junior Counsel for the BBC in major libel action brought by a prominent IVF clinician in respect of a Panorama investigation into the IVF industry in the UK.
+Taranissi v BBC (2009) – Counsel for the BBC in a major libel action brought by a prominent IVF clinician in respect of a Panorama investigation into the IVF industry in the UK.

-Condoco Grand Cayman & Ryan v KYC News (2007) – Counsel for the Claimant (with Richard Rampton QC) in this major libel action brought in the Cayman Islands by the developer of the island’s largest hotel and condominium development.
+Condoco Grand Cayman & Ryan v KYC News (2007) – Counsel for the Claimant in a major libel action brought in the Cayman Islands by the developer of the island’s largest hotel and condominium development.

 Publications and Seminars